 Latinos in Washtenaw County reflect a diversity of cultural and socioeconomic backgrounds.
-A subgroup of grant partners engaged the Latino community to dtermine what services exist for Latinos in need; they found disparate services and many gaps.
+A group of partners engaged the Latino community to determine what services exist for Latinos in need; they found disparate services and many gaps.
 The group established Casa Latina as a home for information and resources for the Latino community.
-For more information, please visit the Casa Latina web site.
+Visit the Casa Latina web site.